FAQ

 How does Facet relate to Ethscriptions?

-Facet v1 was originally built atop the Ethscriptions Protocol - a standardized approach for creating and indexing on-chain digital artifacts by embedding an asset’s uniform resource identifier (URI) within the transaction’s calldata field.
+Facet was originally built atop the Ethscriptions Protocol - a standardized approach for creating and indexing on-chain digital artifacts by embedding an asset’s uniform resource identifier (URI) within the transaction’s calldata field.
 This proved an efficient way to put data (such as images, even tokens) on-chain without a smart contract.
-Facet v1 leveraged Ethscriptions not to represent a “digital artifact” but rather to represent a command to a Facet smart contract.
+When Facet originally launched in 2023, it leveraged Ethscriptions not to represent a “digital artifact” but rather to represent a command to a Facet smart contract.

 Meanwhile, the Ethscriptions protocol remains open-source, allowing anyone to continue its development and use.

-With the release of Facet v2, what happens to all the transaction history of Facet v1?
+With the forthcoming release of Facet, what happens to all the transaction history associated with Facet?

 How might the potential pruning of calldata and/or blob data impact Facet?